 Why hadn't state-level efforts generated large-scale improvements in grouse conservation?
 State and regional efforts with multiple high-priority objectives require significant resources and coordination, both of which have been lacking.
-Attendees recognized the need to organize a collaborative group of state and provincial wildlife agency biologists that would assess The group's first priority was to conduct a region-wide population status assessment of ruffed grouse.
+Attendees recognized the need to organize a collaborative group of state and provincial wildlife agency biologists that would assess the current conditions affecting ruffed grouse and begin to develop a strategic approach to mitigating those factors.